encryptedninja/command-center/README.md

 <img src="images/tar_extract.png">

-<p align="justify">You can add an IP to your /etc/hosts file but this simple one liner is easier than opening it up in nano every time you need it.</p>
+<p align="justify">You can add an IP to your /etc/hosts file but this simple one liner using the command <code>tee</code> is easier than opening it up in nano every time you need it.</p>

 <img src="images/tee_append.png">

-<p align="justify">Quite good for subdomain enumeration, you can even choose your preferred search engine!</p>
+<p align="justify">Quite good for subdomain enumeration, with theharvester you can even choose your preferred search engine!</p>

 <img src="images/theharvester_subdomain_enumeration.png">

 <p align="justify">Classic!
-You popped a shell, now it's time to upgrade it and this is how you do it the proper way so you'll have autocomplete with TAB etc etc... :)</p>
+You popped a shell, now it's time to upgrade it and this is how to upgrade reverse shell the proper way so you'll have autocomplete with TAB etc etc... :)</p>

 <img src="images/upgrade_shell.png">